-\begin{Remark} Existing approaches have attempted to detect the violations of exogeneity of a single IV within the discrete variable setting.
-Representative methods along this line include \emph{instrumental inequality} \citep{pearl1995testability}, and its extensions \citep{manski2003partial,palmer2011nonparametric,kitagawa2015test,wang2017falsification,kedagni2020generalized}.
-Unlike existing work, we focus on settings with continuous variables. \cite{pearl1995testability} already conjectured that instrument validity is not testable in a continuous variable setting without additional assumptions, a theory recently confirmed by \citet{gunsilius2021nontestability}.
-The key difference to existing research considering instrumental variable models is that we introduce the additive function constraints, allowing us to detect the invalid IVs when the treatment variable is continuous.
-More recently, \citet{burauel2023evaluating} have proposed a testable IV condition for the continuous treatment setting, based on the Principle of Independent Mechanisms \citep{janzing2018detecting}.
-However, this condition is restricted to linear models and heavily depends on the dimensionality of the covariates. \end{Remark}
+\begin{Remark} Existing approaches have attempted to detect violations of the exogeneity for a single IV in settings with discrete variables, such as through \emph{instrumental inequality} and its extensions.
+In contrast to prior work, we focus on continuous-variable settings.
+Notably, instrument validity is generally untestable in continuous variable settings without additional assumptions.
+Hence, in this paper, we introduce additive function constraints, allowing us to detect the invalid IVs when the treatment variable is continuous. \end{Remark}